 - Allow to rest for 10 minutes before serving.

 This post is sponsored by Anolon and I’ve received compensation for my time and work.
-As always, recipes and opinions are 100% my own.0 Be the very first person to LIKE this post!
+As always, recipes and opinions are 100% my own.1 LIKE this post?
+Click the heart to show some love!